aggregat4/blog/posts/2020-02-09-blogpost-minimal-testing-framework-for-typescript.md

 import 'jsdom-global/register'
 ```

-The second issue was ts-node having trouble loading pure javascript files and treating them as es6 modules.
+The second issue was ts-node having trouble loading pure JavaScript files and treating them as es6 modules.
 This is a known issue with node.
-You can work around it by renaming the file to `.mjs` which makes node see it as an ES6 module, but Typescript doesn't currently support this file extension for loading dependencies.
+You can work around it by renaming the file to `.mjs` which makes node see it as an ES6 module, but TypeScript doesn't currently support this file extension for loading dependencies.

-My fix for this was to simply rename the file to  `.ts` and treat it as a Typescript file.
-This is always an option since Typescript is just a superset of Javascript.
+My fix for this was to simply rename the file to  `.ts` and treat it as a TypeScript file.
+This is always an option since TypeScript is just a superset of JavaScript.

 In this particular case I think running the tests with my own simple runner is absolutely worth it.
 This does not mean that using something like jest is a bad idea.
 At work we use it and it makes sense.
 As soon as you need more of the many features it provides and you have a team of people working with the technology that has support, issues and documentation then it may well be worth to depend on something that is a bit more heavy weight.